Bounds on the Capacity of Random Insertion and Deletion-Additive Noise Channels: Introduction

 In~\cite{kavcic2004insertion,junhu}, Monte Carlo methods are used for computing lower bounds on the capacity of the insertion/deletion channels based on reduced-state techniques.
-In \cite{kavcic2004insertion}, the input process is assumed to be a stationary Markov process and lower bounds on the capacity of the deletion and insertion channels are obtained via simulations, based on the first-order and the second-order Markov processes as inputs.
-In \cite{junhu}, information rates for i.u.d. input sequences are computed for several channel models using a similar Monte Carlo approach where in addition to the insertions/deletions, effects of intersymbol interference (ISI) and AWGN are also investigated.
+In~\cite{kavcic2004insertion}, the input process is assumed to be a stationary Markov process and lower bounds on the capacity of the deletion and insertion channels are obtained via Monte Carlo simulations considering both the first and second-order Markov processes as input.
+In~\cite{junhu}, information rates for i.u.d. input sequences are computed for several channel models using a similar Monte Carlo approach where in addition to the insertions/deletions, effects of intersymbol interference (ISI) and AWGN are also investigated.

 There are several papers deriving upper bounds on the capacity of the insertion/deletion channels as well.
-Fertonani and Duman in \cite{dario} present several novel upper bounds on the capacity of the i.i.d. deletion channel by providing the decoder (and possibly the encoder) with some genie-aided information about the deletion process resulting in auxiliary channels whose capacities are certainly upper bounds on the capacity of the i.i.d. deletion channel.
-By providing the decoder with appropriate side information, a memoryless channel is obtained in such a way that BAA can be used for evaluating the capacity of the auxiliary channels (or, at least computing a provable upper bound on their capacities).
+Fertonani and Duman in~\cite{dario} present several novel upper bounds on the capacity of the i.i.d. deletion channel by providing the decoder (and possibly the encoder) with some genie-aided information about the deletion process resulting in auxiliary channels whose capacities are certainly upper bounds on the capacity of the i.i.d. deletion channel.
+By providing the decoder with appropriate side information, a memoryless channel is obtained in such a way that Blahut-Arimoto algorithm (BAA) can be used for evaluating the capacity of the auxiliary channels (or, at least computing a provable upper bound on their capacities).
 They also prove that by subtracting some value from the derived upper bounds, lower bounds on the capacity can be derived.
 The intuition is that the subtracted information is more than extra information added by revealing certain aspects of the deletion process.
 A nontrivial upper bound on the deletion channel capacity is also obtained in~\cite{diggavi-capacity} where a different genie-aided decoder is considered.
-Furthermore, Fertonani and Duman in~\cite{dario2} extend their work \cite{dario} to compute several upper and lower bounds on the capacity of channels with insertion, deletion and substitution errors as well.
+Furthermore, Fertonani and Duman in~\cite{dario2} extend their work~\cite{dario} to compute several upper and lower bounds on the capacity of channels with insertion, deletion and substitution errors as well.